 Outdoor activities that could trigger allergies

-Outdoor exercises and sports activities may expose you to the primary sources of outdoor allergens, such as vascular plants ( pollen and spores) and fungi2.
+Outdoor exercises and sports activities may expose you to the primary sources of outdoor allergens, such as vascular plants ( and spores) and fungi2.

-Many plants produce powdery pollen that is easily spread by the wind and can cause allergy symptoms.
+Many plants produce powdery pollen that is easily spread by the wind and can cause symptoms.
 In addition, molds (tiny fungi) can be almost anywhere and their spores float in the air, too, much like pollen3.

 When doing outdoor activities, you may want to consider the weather as well.
 Pollen has less movement during windless or cloudy weather, but they spread more easily during hot, dry, and windy weather3.

 You can keep your reactions to your dust and pollen allergy to a minimum by reducing contact with your triggers.4

 When doing outdoor work such as gardening, lawn-mowing, or cleaning, you may find yourself in close proximity to pollen, dust, and other substances that could trigger allergies.

 You can minimize contact with these allergens by wearing a face mask for outdoor chores, removing clothes you’ve worn outside, showering to wash away dust and pollen from your body, and avoiding hanging laundry outside where pollen can stick to the towels and sheets.4

 Public transportation may be easier on the wallet but getting allergies could be costly.
 One study involving 32,000 children in Taiwan noted that increased exposure to traffic pollutants, like nitrogen oxides and carbon monoxide, can significantly increase a child’s risk of developing allergic rhinitis.5